 To help you as you further consider this issue, you will find a link to an article, which was formerly featured in the publication, Marriage Partnership Magazine.
 It tells the true story of Tim and Melinda.
 They thought they had done everything right and yet they still ended up in bankruptcy court.
 You can read of their painful journey and then what eventually happened in their lives afterward through reading the linked web site article:

-If you are in a place where you are considering bankruptcy, please go to the following link to some articles written by Dave Ramsey.
-There you will find a number of articles listed that you can choose to read.
-You may find that you are able to avoid what Tim and Melinda and thousands of others have gone through by applying some of the principles listed:
+If you are in a place where you are considering bankruptcy, please go to the following linked article written by Dave Ramsey.
+Below this one you will find a number of articles listed that you can choose to read.
+And with each article you can find more.
+You may be able to avoid what Tim and Melinda and thousands of others have gone through by applying some of the principles listed:

 More from Marriage Missions